NATIONAL BE SOMEONE DAY | JULY 21

 - React responsibly

-Use #BeSomeoneDay to share on social media.
+Join the conversation using #BeSomeoneDay and share it on social media.